JApl1n/LebwohlLasherAssessment/README.md

 python cythonRunner.py I N T flag

+If you wish to change something in a function in cythonLebwohlLasher.pyx, do so then do:

+python setupiCython.py build_ext --inplace

+to compile the c file then you can run the cython runner.
 And lastly for the MPI method use:

 mpiexec -n 4 python mpiLebwohlLasher.py I N T flag